SohamPhansalkar/KeepTrack/README.md

 | Free Host | 000webshost|
 |Paid Host | AWS, Google Cloud|

-BootStrap helps to make it responsive and code frontend fast.
+Bootstrap helps to make it responsive and code frontend fast.
  You always have CSS to give it a personal touch.
 ## File System